- About Us

 Is this class for me?

-AST 4762/5765 are the undergrad and grad versions of a class in basic data analysis, using astronomical data and methods for all the examples.
-If you will be doing research in astronomy and haven't taken such a class, this class is for you.
+AST 4762/5765 are the undergrad and grad versions of a class in basic data analysis, using real astronomical data and methods.
+If you will be doing research in astronomy, this class is for you.
 It has a longer-than-normal class time because we integrate the lab exercises into the lecture, front-loading lecture at the start of the semester and emphasizing project work toward the end.
 Please see the syllabi, handouts, and assignments, available at the link above, to get an idea for what's involved.

 The math needed for this class is not too challenging - just differential equations for error analysis and calculus or algebra for the rest.
 However, this is an intense class, because most of the work is programming assignments and it takes time to make good programs that run well.
-We will discuss methods that make it quicker, but even so you can expect an average of 10 hours a week outside of class, and more in the most intense weeks, up to 15 hours for many students and more if you are struggling.
-However, if you pace yourself well, you will have a relatively light finals week because the final project is all that is due then and it is assigned about a month before it is due (there is no exam).
+We will discuss methods that make it quicker, but even so you can expect an average of 6-10 hours a week outside of class, and up to 15 if you are struggling.
+The final project is all that is due in finals week, and it is assigned about a month before it is due (there is no exam).

 PREREQ: Ability to program a computer.